-Filipino Devotees’ Nailed Like Jesus Christ On the Cross, Crucifixion A Part of Holy Week Tradition
+Filipino Devotees Nailed Like Jesus Christ On The Cross, Crucifixion A Part Of Holy Week Tradition

 A post shared by snapomar.ph (@snapomar.ph) on

-Lonely planet explains that the festival began in 1807 when a priest “organised a play based on the story of Longinus, one of the Roman centurions assigned to execute Christ.”
+Lonely Planet explains that the festival began in 1807 when a priest “organised a play based on the story of Longinus, one of the Roman centurions assigned to execute Christ.”
 His blind right eye was able to regain vision because of Christ’s blood during the crucifixion.
 Hence, “Longinus instantly proclaimed his faith, whereupon he was chased around town, captured and summarily beheaded.”
-People taking part in this festival are dressed like Roman soldiers, going around town.
+People taking part in this festival are dressed like Roman soldiers and go around town.

 The Moriones festival is part of Marinduque's observance of the Lenten Season. https://t.co/TAFXXHg617 #FilipinoFriday #LovePhilippines pic.twitter.com/SUqI7pbv9K